dotnet/docs-maui/docs/user-interface/fonts.md

 - `FontFamily` – a `string` representing the font family to which the font icon belongs.
 - `Color` – an optional `Color` value to be used when displaying the font icon.

 This data is used to create a PNG, which can be displayed by any view that can display an `ImageSource`.
-This approach permits font icons, such as emojis, to be displayed by multiple views, as opposed to limiting font icon display to a single text presenting view, such as a `Label`.
+This approach permits font icons, such as emojis, to be displayed by multiple views, as opposed to limiting font icon display to a single text presenting view, such as a <xref:Microsoft.Maui.Controls.Label>.

 > [!IMPORTANT]
 > Font icons can only currently be specified by their unicode character representation.